giorgioskij/stage/README.md

 # Training:

-The model can be trained using the training script in `src.stage.train_stage_drums.py` Here you can set all the hyperparameters for both the dataset and the model.
+The model can be trained using the training script in `src/stage/train_stage_drums.py` Here you can set all the hyperparameters for both the dataset and the model.

 Runs are by default logged to Weights And Biases.
 Make sure to either:
-- set your WandB entity/project name in `stage.config.py`
+- set your WandB entity/project name in `stage/config.py`
 - set `log=False` in the `train(...)` function call

-# Inference